yousefjoe4/Askelp/README.md

   Soon will be available  in the playstore... </br></br>

 # Desctiption
 Have a question about something?
-Don’t know who to ask?
+Don’t know who to ask? </br>
-Have some knowledge?
-Like to help other people?
+Have some knowledge and like to help others?</br>
-Ask and Answer any questions at anytime.
+Ask and Answer any questions at anytime.</br>
-Ask for help and help others on Askelp.
+Ask for help and help others on Askelp.</br>
-Ask in any language, you don’t need to use English only.
+Ask in any language, you don’t need to use English only.</br>

   # 1- SignIn/Up screen </br>
   Users can signIn/Up using Facebook Google or Email</br>